 Specialized S-Works Turbo RapidAir

 Putting these tires on the right wheels is key to removing them when you need to.
-Either the RapidAir’s tire bead diameter is larger than in most tubeless tires or that the diameter of the bead lock on rims made by ENVE and Zipp is smaller than those on other wheels.
-The net result is that I found it next to impossible to remove the RapidAir from these wheels by myself.
+Either the Turbo RapidAir’s bead diameter is larger than in most tubeless tires or the diameter of the bead lock on rims made by others is smaller than those on Rovals.
+The net result is that I found it next to impossible to remove these from non-Roval wheels by myself.

 This is not a situation you want to find yourself in if you have a puncture that sealant won’t fill on the side of a road.
-It’s also a little embarrassing when you show up at the LBS asking for the strong guys with big hands guys to remove them from my rims when I couldn’t.
+It was also a little embarrassing when I showed up at my LBS asking for one of the stronger techs with bigger hands than mine to remove them from my rims when I couldn’t.

-While I’d never buy a pair of tires to save $30 or 50 grams without considering more important performance criteria, Hutchinson Fusion 5’s lowest price and weight among the “what matters less” criteria certainly piqued my curiosity.
+While I’d never buy a pair of tires to save $30 or 50 grams without also considering more important performance criteria, the Hutchinson Fusion 5 Performance 11Storm’s lowest price and weight among the “what matters less” criteria certainly piqued my curiosity.